 Dentist and regular weightlifter, Samantha Sacchetti, says: “As someone who both lifts weights and provides dental care to weightlifters, I can say with certainty that teeth grinding and jaw clenching – also known as bruxism – during strength training is a very real phenomenon.
 It’s known as ‘concurrent activation potentiation’, which basically means that during a physical task, muscles not directly involved in that task are activated.
 Studies have shown that jaw clenching enhances athletic performance.”

 Of the weightlifters surveyed, 67% of those who responded said they were aware they’re clenching while lifting weights.
 However, only 35% are aware of the effect it can have on the teeth.
+If you ever asked yourself why does my jaw hurt and you are weightlifting, it might be that you are clenching your teeth.

 “If you clench while lifting, the resulting pain can manifest in many ways,” says Dr Sacchetti.
 “The muscles involved in closing your jaw, namely the masseter muscles, can become sore.
 Due to the proximity of the temporomandibular joint (TMJ) to some of the cranial nerves, it may feel like an earache or headache.
 If there are underlying problems, clenching may exacerbate them and cause dental pain, which can feel like sensitivity to temperature or on chewing – or a dull, throbbing sensation.”